 If you come across a cherry tree while on a summer hike, it can be tempting to pick and snack on a few fruits, but you may want to think twice before you pick a few from the tree.
 Although the most common wild cherries are safe to eat, it can be easy to confuse fruits in the forest.

-Black cherries (also known as mountain black cherries) are dark in color, as indicated by their name.
-You'll find them surrounded by leafy twigs of white flower with five petals each, according to the USDA.
+- Black cherries: These are also known as mountain black cherries and are dark in color.
+You'll find them surrounded by leafy twigs of white flowers with five petals each.

-Chokecherry trees are brown-black with berries that are lighter red in color, according to the USDA.
+- Chokecherries: Chokecherry trees are brown-black with berries that are lighter red in color.
 Like black cherries, chokecherries are surrounded by fragrant white flowers and leaves.

-Generally, cherries are a safe fruit to eat but you'll want to avoid the fruit pits, bark, leaves and stem — as these parts of the plant can be toxic, according to the USDA.
+Generally, cherries are a safe fruit to eat but you'll want to avoid the fruit pits, bark, leaves and stem — as these parts of the plant can be toxic.

-You may be aware that fruit pits contain cyanide, which is a type of poison.
-However, the poisonous part of the pit is actually encapsulated by the pit itself.
-So, generally, swallowing an accidental pit won't cause much harm at all, according to National Capital Poison Center.
+Yes, cherry pits contain cyanide, a type of toxin, but the poisonous part of the pit is actually encapsulated by the pit itself — so, generally, accidentally swallowing a pit probably won't cause any harm, according to the National Capital Poison Center.
 Just don't chew on or eat a crushed cherry pit.

 If you swallow a few pits and are concerned for your health or begin to feel symptoms of weakness, headache, confusion or nausea consult a medical professional immediately or call emergency services.

 Unless you're 100 percent sure the fruit you found is safe to eat, it's probably best to avoid eating any wild plants at all.